owlboy/greatpug-public/README.md

 * Minor fixes

 #### 02/27/17
-* Implimented Security for the Bar
+* Implemented Security for the Bar
 * Added Your Favorite Beer
 * Optimized Meshes
 * Optimized Objects